This page shows you where to acquire customers from.

 IG users convert the best after an ad click; they tend to buy at the highest rate.

-IG an especially good fit for mobile apps and ecommerce goods.
+IG is an especially good fit for mobile apps and ecommerce goods.
 But it's generally a poor fit for B2B SaaS and enterprise companies if your site or app isn't mobile-friendly.

 For many of my clients, Instagram is their only profitable channel.